apache/pekko/docs/src/main/paradox/remoting.md

   actor {
     deployment {
       /sampleActor {
-        remote = "akka.tcp://sampleActorSystem@127.0.0.1:2553"
+        remote = "pekko.tcp://sampleActorSystem@127.0.0.1:2553"
       }
     }
   }
 }
 ```

-The configuration above instructs Akka to react when an actor with path `/sampleActor` is created, i.e.
+The configuration above instructs Pekko to react when an actor with path `/sampleActor` is created, i.e.
 using @scala[`system.actorOf(Props(...), "sampleActor")`]@java[`system.actorOf(new Props(...), "sampleActor")`].
 This specific actor will not be directly instantiated,
 but instead the remote daemon of the remote system will be asked to create the actor,
 which in this sample corresponds to `sampleActorSystem@127.0.0.1:2553`.